Installment Loans

 Some installment loan providers may charge fees upfront such as administrative fees.
 Other fees can also encompass fees for late payments, all of which should be considered when making the final decision.

 There are multiple benefits to obtaining an installment loan despite the higher interest payments that have to be made compared to personal loans.
-As compared to a similar substitute, the payday loan, the installment loan has a slightly lower interest rate attached to it and allows for longer repayment terms.
+As compared to a similar substitute, the payday loan, the installment loan has a slightly lower interest rate attached to it and allows for longer terms of repayment.
 Some other benefits include:

-Efficiency, efficiency, efficiency: These loans are much faster to obtain than other forms of personal loans, which typically involve meeting with a banking institution’s representatives before approval for the loan is received.
+These loans are much faster to obtain than other forms of loans, which typically involve meeting with a banking institution’s representatives before approval for the loan is received.
 Comparatively, the online nature of these loans means that approval can be finished within an hour and funds can be received as soon as the next business day.

-Acceptance of Poor Credit: These types of loans are available to all types of customers including those with poor credit scores as long as they demonstrate a reasonable ability to repay the principal and interest amounts.
-On the other hand, conventional personal loans come with strict lending criteria to target higher credit scores.
+These types of loans are available to all types of customers including those with bad credit scores as long as they demonstrate a reasonable ability to repay the principal and interest amounts.
+On the other hand, conventional loans come with strict lending criteria to target higher credit scores.

 Drawbacks